Archaeology and Material Culture of Aram and the Arameans

 General Overviews

 In the first comprehensive publication dedicated to the history of the Arameans, Dupont-Sommer 1949, archaeology and material culture are only very marginally touched upon.
 So, Sader 1987 is the first thorough attempt to integrate the evidence from excavations into the historical and linguistic perspective on Arameans.
-Lipiński 2000, too, provides rich historical information, but the contributions by Bonatz 2014 and Novák 2014 in Niehr 2014 are the first papers devoted explicitly to the art and architecture of the Arameans.
+Lipiński 2000, too, provides rich historical information, but the contributions of Bonatz 2014 and Novák 2014 in Niehr 2014 are the first papers devoted explicitly to the art and architecture of the Arameans.
 Extremely useful introductions, which include a distinct archaeological perspective, are Dion 1995, Akkermans and Schwartz 2003, and especially Mazzoni 2014.
-Most recently, Blanchard 2019 presents masterpieces of Aramean art with helpful background information.
+Blanchard 2019 presents masterpieces of Aramean art with helpful background information.
+Most recently, Osborn 2021 discusses aspects of Aramean art and culture in the context of a refreshing new look on the Syro-Anatolian city-states of the Iron Age.

 In this book, the chapter on Iron Age Syria includes an insightful section on the Luwian-Aramean states, which takes aspects of material culture into consideration (pp. 366–377).